Italy–United States relations: The rise of fascism and World War II

 The United States and Italy were both members of the Allied Powers during World War I, and President Woodrow Wilson visited Rome while traveling to the Paris Peace Conference.
 However, at the Conference President Woodrow Wilson opposed Italian irredentist war aims guaranteed in the secret Treaty of London, which ran counter to his 14 Points demanding "open diplomacy" and self-determination.
 In protest of Wilson and the other Allied leaders' refusal to recognize territorial demands in Yugoslavia and Albania, the Italian delegation under Prime Minister Vittorio Orlando and Foreign Minister Sidney Sonnino walked out of the conference.
 Wilson tried to mollify the situation by issuing a direct appeal to the Italian people in Le Temps, but it was widely derided by the Italian public.

-Since Mussolini's rise to power the United States applauded him on his early achievements, including helping with relations between the two countries.
-Relations deteriorated after Italy invaded Ethiopia.
-This was about the time the United States started practicing isolationism.
+Since Mussolini's rise to power, the United States applauded him on his early achievements, including helping with relations between the two countries.
+Relations deteriorated after Italy invaded Ethiopia in 1935.

-From 1941 to 1943 Italy was at war with the United States.
+On December 11, 1941, four days after the Japanese attacked Pearl Harbor in December 1941, Germany and Italy declared war on the United States, and the U.S. reciprocated in kind.
+The U.S. and Britain seized Sicily in 1943 with little combat needed as the Italians pulled out.
+The Allied invasion of Southern Italy in fall 1943 was a different matter, however, as casualties were high and progress was slow.
+The Allies captured Rome in June 1944 and very slowly pushed north.
+The Allies gave much higher priority to the invasion of France in 1944; Italy was a "backwater.".

 From 1943 till the end of the war the only part of Italy at war with the United States was the German puppet state the Italian Social Republic.
-Italian Partisans and Victor Emmanuel III and his loyalists from 1943 and onward helped the United States and other Allies during the Italian Campaign of World War II.
-When the War ended the United States occupied Italy until its plebiscite on the institutional form of the State.
-The United States helped with the transition from a monarchy to a republic in 1946.
-Since then, Italy has become an ally of the United States and a buffer against the spread of communism in Europe.
+Italian Partisans and Victor Emmanuel III and his loyalists from 1943 overthrew Mussolini and declared war on Germany.
+Germany quickly overran the entire peninsula.
+Italy helped the United States and other Allies during the Italian Campaign of World War II.